 Quick Tips #387

 During a fire, a small hole in a wall or floor can result in smoke filling a room in a matter of minutes.
-According to the Centers for Disease Control (CDC), Smoke is the leading killer in a fire emergency.
-Approximately 75% of fire deaths are caused by smoke inhalation.
+According to estimates from the National Fire Protection Association (NFPA), smoke exposure outpaces burns as the cause of all fire-related deaths by a 2-1 ratio.
+When the focus is strictly home fires, smoke surpasses burns as the cause of death by an 8-1 margin.
 Firestop products were developed to prevent the spread of smoke and fire through walls or floors.

-Penetration Sealants – are intumescent sealants that are primarily used to seal around metallic pipes, conduits, tubing and ducting that have penetrated a fire wall or another fire barrier.
+Penetration Sealants – are sealants that are primarily used to seal around metallic pipes, conduits, tubing and ducting that have penetrated a fire wall or another fire barrier.
 They can also be used for small non-metallic pipes, conduits and tubing.
-These sealants have a fire rated range from two to four hours and are made in a variety of colors.
+These sealants are made in a variety of colors.

 Pass Through Devices – are self-adjusting intumescent cable pass-through devices that eliminate the need to reinstall or adjust firestop materials.
 These are useful when future cable penetrations through a fire wall or barrier are expected.